Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Assumptions and main results

-One of our key arguments following below uses some estimates (see Lemma \ref{lm:bhiold}) on the local extrema of functions harmonic with respect to the sub-process of $\pro X$ obtained under its Feynman-Kac functional.
-These bounds are a direct consequence of more general results of Bogdan, Kumagai and Kwa\'snicki obtained recently in \cite{bib:BKK}.
-To borrow these results, we need to match some assumptions made in this paper, however, since we consider symmetric L\'evy processes, Assumptions \ref{ass:assnu} (1), \ref{ass:assdensity} (without requiring boundedness of $p(t,x)$) and \ref{ass:assbhi} provide sufficient regularity of $\pro X$ to allow a use of \cite{bib:BKK}.
-The remaining conditions in Assumption \ref{ass:assnu} are independent from this context and together with condition (1) for $r=1/2$ only they will allow to draw more regularity of the L\'evy intensity $\nu$ needed in controlling jumps in Subsection \ref{subsec:jumpest} below.
-Similarly, boundedness of $p(t,x)$ in Assumption \ref{ass:assdensity} guarantees sufficient regularity of the process needed below.
+One of our key arguments following below uses some estimates (see Lem\-ma~\ref{lmbhiold}) on the local extrema of functions harmonic with respect to the subprocess of $(X_t)_{t \geq0}$ obtained under its Feynman--Kac functional.
+These bounds are a direct consequence of more general results of Bogdan, Kumagai and Kwa\'snicki obtained recently in \cite{bibBKK}.
+To borrow these results, we need to match some assumptions made in this paper, however, since we consider symmetric L\' evy processes, Assumptions~\ref{assassnu}(1),~\ref{assassdensity} [without requiring boundedness of $p(t,x)$] and~\ref{assassbhi} provide sufficient regularity of $(X_t)_{t \geq0}$ to allow a use of \cite{bibBKK}.
+The remaining conditions in Assumption~\ref{assassnu} are independent from this context and together with condition (1) for $r=1/2$ only they will allow to draw more regularity of the L\'evy intensity $\nu$ needed in controlling jumps in Section~\ref{subsecjumpest} below.
+Similarly, boundedness of $p(t,x)$ in Assumption \ref{assassdensity} guarantees sufficient regularity of the process needed below.

-Note that all of our assumptions above are satisfied by a wide class of symmetric L\'evy processes including a large subclass of subordinate Brownian motions, L\'evy processes with non-degenerate Brownian components, symmetric stable-like ones, or processes with sub-exponentially localized L\'evy measures.
-Some important examples with a verification of assumptions are discussed in Subsection \ref{subsec:ass}.
+Note that all of our assumptions above are satisfied by a wide class of symmetric L\'evy processes including a large subclass of subordinate Brownian motions, L\'evy processes with nondegenerate Brownian components, symmetric stable-like ones or processes with subexponentially localized L\'evy measures.
+Some important examples with a verification of assumptions are discussed in Section~\ref{subsecass}.